openpnp/openpnp/How-Does-a-Pick-and-Place-Work?.md

 This means that our motion control system has to have a minimum of four axes.
 In the simplest designs this means 4 motors, one for each axis.

 OpenPnP speaks in real world units.
 When OpenPnP wants to place a part, it tells [[Motion Controllers]] to move to a real world coordinate, like 10mm in X, 20mm in Y, -10mm in Z and 90 degrees in rotation.
-A motion controller is a piece of hardware responsible for converting between those real world coordinates and electricity to move motors.
+A motion controller is a piece of hardware responsible for converting those real world coordinates into electrical instructions to move motors.

 ## Motion Control